Table of contents

 3.5 Stillbirths by cause of death

-Prior to the 2020 data year data on stillbirths by cause of death was published as part of the Child mortality (death cohort) tables in England and Wales.
-From the 2020 data year this table was included in the birth characteristics dataset to improve timeliness.
-Full details of cause of death coding and the ONS cause of death group hierarchical classification for stillbirths and neonatal deaths are provided in the User guide to child and infant mortality statistics.
+Before the 2020 data year, data on stillbirths by cause of death was published as part of our Child mortality (death cohort) tables in England and Wales.
+From the 2020 data year, this table was included in our Birth characteristics dataset, and for the 2023 data year it is now in our Births in England and Wales: linked births dataset.
+Full details of cause of death coding and the ONS cause of death group hierarchical classification for stillbirths and neonatal deaths are provided in our User guide to child and infant mortality statistics.

 From the 2021 data year the hierarchical classification used to classify ONS cause of death groups for stillbirth and neonatal deaths has been updated to align with changes to the cause of death coding software.
 As such ONS cause groups from 2021 onwards are not directly comparable with 2014 to 2020 data.